xsga/filmaffinity-api/README.md

 php .bin/console <COMMAND>
 ```

-In a non environment, execute it into container:
+In a docker environment, execute it into container:
 ```
 docker exec -it filmaffinityapi-web-server php .bin/console <COMMAND>
 ```